cloudflare/cloudflare-docs/content/magic-network-monitoring/tutorials/graphql-analytics.md

 To construct a Magic Network Monitoring GraphQL query for an object, you will need a Cloudflare Account ID.

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/).
-2. From the **Accounts** page, select your account.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/), and select your account.

-In your browser's address bar, the URL should show `https://dash.cloudflare.com/` followed by a hexidecimal string.
-The hexidecimal string is your Cloudflare Account ID.
+2. The URL in your browser's address bar should show `https://dash.cloudflare.com/` followed by a hex string.
+The hex string is your Cloudflare Account ID.

 ## Explore GraphQL schema with Magic Network Monitoring example